 Many of our buildings have a storage closet that can be used for extra storage space.
 Please call the condominium association for rental information.

+All garbage refuse is to be deposited only in the facilities provided for that purpose.
 Due to the amount of wildlife here at Grenelefe we ask that you do not leave trash outside your condominium for any period of time.
 There are two trash disposal areas where compactors are located on property.
 On the west side, the area is located on the right side down Burnway Road before you get to the condominium buildings.
 On the east side it is located off Camelot Drive between the entrances to Palm View Court.
 Both areas are for condominium residents only and require a code for entry.
 To receive an access code, please complete the Trash Area Access Registration Form and familiarize yourself with the trash compactor rules.
 Association personnel will then email you a code.
 If you rent your unit, the form will need to be completed by your tenant(s).

 Littering is strictly prohibited on property and violators will be prosecuted to the full extent of the law.